mvaught02/afkak/CONTRIBUTING.md

 ## Code Standards

-* Please lint your code via `tox -e py37-lint` before submission.
+* Please lint your code via `tox -e py38-lint` before submission.
-  This checks for compliance with PEP 8 and limits line length to 120 characters.
+  * This checks for compliance with PEP 8 and limits line length to 120 characters.
+* Please also format your code via `make fmt` before you commit changes.
+  * this will format any changes to the pre-configured `black` and `isort` definitions.
+  * the pr tests `lint` will validate this has been completed
 * All tests must pass.
 * If you introduce new functionality, update the documentation accordingly.
 * Add yourself to [AUTHORS.md](./AUTHORS.md).